WHAT IS JUDICIAL MEDIATION?

 DO I BRING ANYTHING?

-Each party may bring every document, photo or report that may be relevant.
-Typically these would be the same materials that you would bring to a trial; in other words, full disclosure of your case is necessary at a Mediation session.
+Each party must bring every document, photo or report that may be relevant.
+Typically these would be the same materials that you would bring to a trial; in other words, full disclosure of your case is necessary at a Judicial Mediation.

-WHAT IF I CAN'T GO TO THE MEDIATION SESSION?
+WHAT IF I CAN'T GO TO THE JUDICIAL MEDIATION?

 WHAT HAPPENS IF A SETTLEMENT IS NOT REACHED?